 One thing I’ve learned about grief is that it cannot be rushed.
 Your feelings and emotions cannot be bottled in…at least for long.
 The storm needs to rage.

 The hurt needs to be expressed.
 As the author, John Green, wrote, “That’s the thing about pain.
 It demands to be felt.”
 Just like when you hit your big toe against a stone or when you accidentally bite your tongue.

 Someone described the death of a loved one as the feeling of reaching out for someone who has always been there, only to find that when you need them one more time, they are no longer there.
-Their death forces us on a grief journey which is more or less a process and not a destination.
-I find this journey riddled with every emotion there is and sometimes I feel them all at the same time.
+Our loved ones death forces us on a grief journey which is more or less a process and not a destination.
+I find my journey through grief riddled with every emotion there is and sometimes I feel them all at the same time.